-Gray's Beach is another of my top recommendations with free parking ... not so much for its size (not very large) or sand quality (a bit grainy), but because it has incredible views and tons of free amenities.
+Gray's Beach is a favorite not so much for its size (not very large) or sand quality (a bit grainy), but because it has incredible views and tons of free amenities.

 For families, there's a pavilion with picnic tables, charcoal grills, and a good-sized playground.
-There are also plenty of sea-grassy spots where the little ones love hunting for hermit crabs and other sea critters.
+There are also plenty of sea-grassy spots where the little ones can hunt for hermit crabs and other sea critters.
 (Please leave the love ones where they are!!!)

-And for everyone, there's the famous Bass Hole Boardwalk that goes out over the marshland.
-Sunsets over Cape Cod Bay are breathtaking here.
+And for everyone, there's the famous Bass Hole Boardwalk stretching out over the marshland.
+Sunsets over Cape Cod Bay are breathtaking here!!

-The parking areas here consist of about 50 passenger vehicle spaces, plus 5 or 6 spaces for boat trailer parking, all free of charge.
+The parking areas consist of about 50 passenger vehicle spaces, plus 5 or 6 spaces for boat trailer parking.

 Stage Harbor Road

 Its sheltered setting, warm waters, and lack of any real "surf" make it perfect for families with younger children.
-Picnic tables, a swim platform, bathhouse facilites, and lifeguards (seasonal) are an added bonus.
+Picnic tables, a swim platform, bathhouse facilities, and lifeguards (seasonal) are added bonuses.